wjakob/nanobind/README.md

 The main difference is philosophical: _pybind11_ must deal with *all of C++* to bind complex legacy codebases, while _nanobind_ targets a smaller C++ subset.
 **The codebase has to adapt to the binding tool and not the other way around!**
+This change of perspective allows _nanobind_ to be simpler and faster.
 Pull requests with extensions and generalizations were welcomed in _pybind11_, but they will likely be rejected in this project.

 ### Removed features